MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 - Use one of the hand poses when you want the operator to use their hand in a specific way to influence or manipulate something.
 There are various poses for specific interactions such as Pull, Push, Pinch, Grab, and others.
 Combine these standards with arrows and/or icons to add additional meaning.

 - Adjust the size of the pointer, but never go below 1 cm.
 Otherwise, it can cause errors.

+For more information on ways to use objects from the 3D toolkit, see [Create a great guide](great-guide.md).

 ## Add a website link to a step